19katz/microbiome-deep-learning/readme_deep_learning_models.txt

-max_norm_key = 'MN'			max norm, used to limit the magnitude of the network's weights pca_dim_key = 'PC'			number of principal components for PCA ae_datasets_key = 'AD'			datasets used to train the autoencoder, with each dataset name's initial representing the dataset version_key = 'V'			version, meant to catch any unnamed parameters
+max_norm_key = 'MN'			max norm, used to limit the magnitude of the network's weights pca_dim_key = 'PC'			number of principal components for PCA ae_datasets_key = 'AD'			datasets used to train the autoencoder, with each dataset name's initial representing the dataset after_ae_act_key = 'AA'		the activation function used when the code layer of the autoencoder is used as input to supervised learning after_ae_layers_key = 'AL'		layer structure if the code layer of the autoencoder is used as input to supervised learning nmf_dim_key = 'NM'			number of components for nmf (0 if no nmf should be used) version_key = 'V'			version, meant to catch any unnamed parameters class_weight_key = 'CW'		class weight ratio (diseased:healthy)

 ######################
 TO RUN SPECIFIC MODELS